dangreenhill/dangreenhill.github.io/portfoliooptimisation_page.md

 ### 1. Quadratic Programming

-The Mean-Variance Markowitz portfolio optimisation problem was initially modelled into a quatdratic format that would be "matlab friendly", in order to use quadratic programming to find two optimum weightings for an investor's assets in a given portoflio - one for the greatest mean return for the lowest variance and one for a minimum overall variance with a desired mean return
+The Mean-Variance Markowitz portfolio optimisation problem was initially modelled into a quatdratic format that would be "MATLAB friendly", in order to use quadratic programming to find two optimum weightings for an investor's assets in a given portoflio - one for the greatest mean return for the lowest variance and one for a minimum overall variance with a desired mean return

 ### 2. The Efficient Frontier